MichaelLLi/evalITR/README.md

 ## Example under cross-validation

 The package also allows estimate ITR with k-folds cross-validation.
-Instead of specifying the `ratio` argument, we choose the number of folds (`n_folds`).
+Instead of specifying the `split_ratio` argument, we choose the number of folds (`n_folds`).
 The following code presents an example of estimating ITR with 3 folds cross-validation.
 In practice, we recommend using 10 folds to get a more stable model performance.

 ``` r
 # estimate ITR